mythril-forge/homebrew-spells/spells/level-1/protection-from-purity-and-corruption.md

 **Tags:** verbal, somatic, material, concentration

-**Material Components:** holy water or powdered silver and iron, which the spell consumes
+**Material Components:** a vial of holy water or powdered silver and iron worth atleast 50 sp, which the spell consumes

 ---